oneminch/Notes/React.md

 }
 ```

-- Use [[list virtualization]] for large lists to speed up your initial and re-renders.
+- Use [[List Virtualization]] for large lists to speed up your initial and re-renders.
 - Utilize Web Workers to run expensive tasks without blocking the UI.

 - `React.lazy()` can be used to defer loading a component until it has rendered.